DoD-Platform-One/fortify/docs/configuration.md

 ## Post Install Configuration

-* **Prerequesites:**
+* **Prerequisites:**

-  * Keycloak is avaliable to fortify
+  * Keycloak is available to fortify

-    * Make sure you configurre valid redirect URL to
+    * Make sure you configure a valid redirect URL to

       `https://${FORTIFY_URL}/saml/SSO/alias/`

-    * Make sure you configure valid logout URL
+    * Make sure you configure a valid logout URL

     * `saml_single_logout_service_url_post`: `http://`${FORTIFY_URL}/saml/SingleLogout/alias/ssc`

-  * Keycloak relm metadata is avaliable from keycloack. to verify please try follow below steps
+  * Keycloak realm metadata is available from keycloak.
+To verify please try follow below steps
     * `curl https://${KEYCLOAK_DNS}/auth/realms/${REALM_NAME}/protocol/saml`
-    * with above command you should get a `200` response and also xml file with data to connec to IDP(Identity Provider(Keycloak))
+    * with above command you should get a `200` response and also xml file with data to connect to IDP(Identity Provider(Keycloak))

   * Keystore password
     * secret name ref:
       * Name: `fortify-secret`
       * Data: `httpCertificateKeystorePassword`

-  * Cerificate password
+  * Certificate password
     * secret name ref:
       * Name: `fortify-secret`
       * Data: `httpCertificateKeyPassword`

 * **Post Configuration:**

-  * Login into fortify web UI using default user credentails `username/password: admin/admin`.
-It will promt you to update your password immediately.
+  * Login into the Fortify web UI using the default user credentials `username/password: admin/admin`.
+It will prompt you to update your password immediately.

     ![initial_login](docs/images/initial_login.png)

-  * Complete login with new credentails
+  * Complete login with new credentials

   * Now you need to setup SSO with SAML

-  * Navigate to administration page and select configuration on left sidebar on the administration page.
+  * Navigate to administration page and select configuration on left sidebar of the administration page.

     ![admin_config](docs/images/admin_config.png)

-  * Select SSO in the configuration section, It will show a drop down menu for SSO options.
+  * Select SSO in the configuration section, it will show a drop down menu for SSO options.

     ![admin_configuration](docs/images/admin_configuration.png)